Marriage Separation Advice: 7 Tips for a Healthy Process

 1. Treat your co-parent as you would treat a business partner

-These are the basics of any decent relationship but are frequently overlooked or disregarded during separation:
+These are the basics of any decent relationship but are frequently overlooked or disregarded during separation.
+When you get separated you need to start a new relationship paradigm – that of business partners:

 - Be courteous.